 You guys this is so easy to put together and oh so cute!
 It would make such a cute little thank you gift or Mother’s day gift.

-Depending on the size of your succulent decide where you want to put your succulent.
+Step 3: Depending on the size of your succulent decide where you want to put your succulent and then plant it.
 I wanted mine off to the side but if it were just a little bigger I would have put it right in the middle and let it fill up the teacup.

 Finish off the planter by adding a layer of small river rocks.
 I used mine from a left over bag of fish tank rocks but you can find these in craft stores and I think some dollar stores have them too!
 You can also use those glass stones.
 I like having the top layer of stones so the succulent has a firm hold in the planter for when you water.
 And it just looks prettier.

 And there you have it.
 So so easy!
 Remember how I said these would make a great gift?
 You can head on over here to Mommy Envy to download free printable gift tags for your DIY succulent teacup planter!